 All participants must have a valid passport.
 Make sure your passport has at least six months of validity beyond the program end date to avoid unintended disruptions.
 For instructions on obtaining or renewing your U.S. passport, visit passports.state.gov.

-- Priority: Priority is given to applicants who submit all materials by the deadline and meet the language prerequisite.
+Priority: Priority is given to applicants who apply early and meet the language prerequisite.

 GEO policy for graduating seniors who wish to apply for a Duke summer study abroad/away program: